 MHA does not retain or store information.
-VistA stores and retains information.
+Information is saved to the Veteran Medical Record stored in VistA for the life of that record.

 3.3 Has the retention schedule been approved by the VA records office and the National Archives and Records Administration (NARA)?